ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-23-writing_use_cases.md

 positive force since I introduced them.
 I know they will be for you too.

 The next post continues the dive down the rabbit hole.
-We started on the outermost layer with delivery mechanisms (that took a while), followed by form objects, and now finally to use cases.
+We started at the outermost layer with delivery mechanisms (that took a while), followed by form objects, and now finally to use cases.
 The example code shows use cases interacting with many other classes.
 These are